 HONOR THE PAST.
 WELCOME THE FUTURE.

 The Laredo Conference Center will be nestled adjacent to the historic La Posada Hotel with a beautiful view of the Rio Grande.
 Set amid a rich cultural landscape with deep historical roots, the Center will bring a touch of modern innovation to provide a decidedly unique experience for conferences, meetings and events.
 Once complete, the Center will bring new energy, economic investment and sustainable growth to the area.

 The Center is being designed and developed through the joint efforts of the City of Laredo, Fasken, Ltd. and the Fasken family, who have long been committed to honoring Laredo’s history and culture and sharing in its vision of the future.
 The project is further supported by various other city, county and federal offices and organizations.

 The partnership between the City of Laredo and Palafox Hospitality (a division of Fasken, Ltd.) continues to be a positive and productive one.
 Collaborating with other organizations important to the project’s success, such as Webb County, the General Services Administration, U.S. Customs & Border Protection, and the Webb County Heritage Foundation adds another layer of support to the Laredo Conference Center project’s foundation.
 With many other conversations and collaborations in the works, it’s an exciting time for the development of this economic driver for Laredo.
-The Project Agreement, between the City of Laredo and Palafox, is anticipated to be finalized during the spring of 2018.
+A Memorandum of Understanding was entered into by the City of Laredo and Palafox in December 2017.

 “We are excited for the favorable possibilities that a conference center project can bring to our downtown, to our city.
 The Center will be part of that infrastructure mix that complements and helps drive economic growth.
 We are looking forward to seeing that positive impact realized.”

 – Pete Saenz Mayor, City of Laredo